swapnilraj/groupie-wellman/README.md

 big ones.

 ### Why this project exists?
-I just wanted to understand the Diffie Hellman Key Exchange Algorithm, what better way to do it than writing it, I do acknowledge the network I implemented is nothing close to a real one.
+We just wanted to understand the Diffie Hellman Key Exchange Algorithm, what better way to do it than writing it, we acknowledge the network we implemented is nothing close to a real one.
+Thanks to Jorik Schllekens for the help.